-Market risk is also known as systematic risk as it affects all the whole industry and it cannot be eliminated through diversification as any natural calamity, terrorist attack influences the entire market.
-The effects of COVID-19 pandemic cannot be hedged from systematic investing as all the industries are affected due to one factor.
+Market risk is also known as systematic risk as it affects the whole industry and it cannot be eliminated through diversification as any natural calamity, terrorist attack influences the entire market.
+The effects of the COVID-19 pandemic cannot be hedged from systematic investing as all the industries are affected due to one factor.

-Inflation risk is also called purchasing power risk as sudden rise in prices of goods and services we consume will affect the purchasing power of money.
+Inflation risk is also called purchasing power risk as a sudden rise in prices of goods and services we consume will affect the purchasing power of money.

 Let’s take an example to understand it in a better way.
 For example Today an investor can buy a smartphone for Rs.10,000.
 Here we have calculated how much a consumer will pay for the same smartphone in the future assuming a current inflation rate of 5.5%.
 In March 2021.